-Whether or not you have asked Delta Dental informally to recheck its initial determination, you can request a formal review using the Formal Claims Appeal Procedure described below.
+Whether or not you have asked Delta Dental informally to recheck its initial determination, you can request a formal review within the Formal Claims Appeal Procedure section below.

 If you receive notice of an Adverse Benefit Determination, you, or your authorized representative, should seek a review as soon as possible, but you must file your request for review within 180 days of the date that you received that Adverse Benefit Determination.

 To request a formal review of your claim, send your request in writing to:

 P.O.
 Box 30416

 Lansing, MI 48909-7916